-- elect seven directors for one-year terms expiring in 2024 and until their successors are duly elected and qualify; - ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - conduct such other business as may properly come before the annual meeting or any postponement adjournment thereof.
+- elect seven directors for one-year terms expiring in 2026 and until their successors are duly elected and qualify; - ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - approve amendments to five separate provisions of our charter (the "Charter") to comply with requests from a state securities administrator; and - conduct such other business as may properly come before the annual meeting or any postponement adjournment thereof.

-Our board of directors has fixed the close of business on June 23, 2023 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
+Our board of directors has fixed the close of business on July 2, 2025 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
 Only record holders of common stock at the close of business on the record date are entitled to notice of, and to vote, at the annual meeting.